GET /v1/jurisdictions/{slug}/cohorts/distribution

 revalidate: 3600, so site-rendered pages lag the underlying pipeline

-by at most 1 hour beyond the pipeline’s own daily refresh.
+by at most 1 hour beyond the pipeline’s own nightly refresh.

 For your own caching, the 1-hour value is a safe upper bound — pipeline